General, Cosmetic, and Restorative Dentistry

 He moved to Australia in 2004 and worked in Grafton for a further 4 years and a half.
 He and his family moved to the beautiful Port Macquarie in the early 2009 and took over Port Macquarie Dental Centre.

-Dominic has 18 years of experience in comprehensive restorative and cosmetic dentistry.
+Dominic has almost 20 years of experience in comprehensive restorative and cosmetic dentistry.
 He also has special interests in oral surgery particularly in wisdom tooth extraction and implant dentistry.
 He regularly attends seminars to ensure he is updated with the most current dental skills and knowledge.

 At Port Macquarie Dental Centre, we provide interest-free dental payment plans for all your general, preventive, restorative, and cosmetic dental needs.